colinta/StrangeCase/README.md

 ```

 ** * Note: * ** Files named `index.html` will not be included in this list.
 This is a
-very reasonable design decision, and I see no reason why it should even be a configuration
+very reasonable design decision, but I can imagin a situation where you have a file (think
-option.
-But hey, make a case for it.
-I'm a reasonable person, and I'll be oh so flattered
+`robots.txt`) that *also* doesn't belong in the iterable pages list.
+So `iterable: false` is
-that you're using `StrangeCase`!
+available as a config setting.

 ### Access any page by name: